 After: Lofty Inspirations

-Cozy comfort rules this kitchen's fantastic all-over change, informed by the client's love for vacationing on the ski slopes.
-Rausch added premium-quality kitchen cabinets, a relaxing earthen paint scheme, and installed a unique countertop that mimics the striations found in sandstone.Continue to 5 of 20 below.
+Cozy comfort rules this kitchen's fantastic all-over change.
+The design was inspired by the client's love for vacationing on the ski slopes and included a relaxing earthen paint scheme.
+The kitchen features premium-quality kitchen cabinets and a unique countertop that mimics the striations found in sandstone.Continue to 5 of 20 below.

 05 of 20